Rats in Singapore: 2 can become 2 million in 2 years if there is no intervention

 “These rats were so cunning that they knew the humans were pursuing them.
 So, they relocated to the retail areas and built their nests above shops selling designer bags and luxury items.”

 Mr Lee said: “As professionals, it’s crucial to understand the biology of pests before proposing control measures to clients.
-The public can also contribute by disposing waste responsibly.”
+The public can also contribute by disposing of waste responsibly.”

 Seasoned rat catchers said the fight is not just a task for professionals.
 Public involvement is crucial.